Gifted Girls Only - Cruisin' in a Sea of Trouble

 I crinkled my nose.
 "Is that what they were speaking, Lithuanian?

-“Yeah, they were behind us on the line to get off the boat.”
+"Yeah, they were behind us in the line."

-“I saw you listening to them,” Theresa said.
-“What were they talking about?”
+"I saw you listening," Theresa said.
+"What were they talking about?"

 "See that group in matching yellow shirts turning down Bay Street?"